AnimaVR/NeuroSync_Player/README.md

 ### **01/03/2025 WIP OpenAI realtime API integration**

+edit : realtime api expensive... dev on this isnt going to be extensive - i'll just stick to ma local token streamer xd

 *Work in progress* so dont expect it to be perfect, but we are exploring how to stream the realtime api with the face data - it works, with some caveats :

 - its push to talk, hold right ctrl to speak then release